ghani35/Assignement_2/README.md

 headers
 declare the publisher and services declare user_input()
-    return the integer entred by the user declare robotCalback()
+    // it is a function used to return the value of the integer entred by the user declare robotCalback()
     initialize integer variables to starting index for each range (i used 6 ranges ) i1...i6 initialize a float to stor the minnimum value returned by eache range (min1 .. min6)